czcorpus/kontext/INSTALL.md

 *cookies* is a *BonitoCookie(Cookie.BaseCookie)* instance providing dictionary-like access to cookie values, *current_lang* is a string representing selected language (e.g. en_US, cs_CZ).
-In general *cookies* is expected to contain a ticket of some kind you can validate via your *auth_plug-in* and *current_lang* is useful if you want to notify your toolbar/app-bar/whatever content provider which language is currently in use.
+In general *cookies* is expected to contain a ticket of some kind you can validate via your *auth_plugin* and *current_lang* is useful if you want to notify your toolbar/app-bar/whatever content provider which language is currently in use.
 Argument *return_url* serves in case user leaves KonText to some of *appbar*'s pages and these pages are able to navigate him back to KonText (typically, user logs in and expects to be redirected back).